Honey Roasted Cashews

 Instructions

-In a sauce pan combine butter, honey, brown sugar and, allow to melt and combine.
+• In a saucepan, combine butter, honey, and brown sugar, and allow to melt and combine.
 Add nuts and stir to coat.

-Remove from oven and toss with rosemary and sprinkle with salt.
+• Remove from the oven and toss with rosemary, then sprinkle with salt.
 They will be sticky but will crisp up as they cool.

 Notes